beboxos/cpybasic/README.md

 ## Circuitpython version of PyBasic for microcontrollers
 ![img](https://github.com/beboxos/circuitpython/blob/main/images/pybasic1.jpeg)

-Current version work only for Adafruit titano & CardKB for now.
+Current version work only for Adafruit PyPortal Titano with or without CardKB.
+It should work on PyPortal and PyPortal Pynt if autodetect code is working.

 The [origninal PyBasic](https://github.com/richpl/PyBasic) was designed to work on "Normal Python".
-But microcontrollers avec spécific things like neopixels, touchscreens etc.
+But microcontrollers with specific things like neopixels, touchscreens etc.

 The current version is made and developped around the [Adafruit PyPortal Titano](https://learn.adafruit.com/adafruit-pyportal-titano).
 Why ?